Pablo Carreño Busta

 Pablo Carreño Busta (/es/; (Note: In isolation, Busta is pronounced /es/.) born 12 July 1991) is a Spanish professional tennis player.
-He has been ranked as high as world No. 10 by the ATP, which he first achieved on 11 September 2017.
-He has won seven singles titles on the ATP Tour, including a Masters 1000 title at the Canadian Open, and achieved his best Grand Slam results at the US Open, reaching the semifinals of the 2017 and 2020 editions.
-Representing Spain, Carreño Busta has won an Olympic bronze medal in men's singles at the 2020 Tokyo Olympics (defeating world No. 1 Novak Djokovic en route) and was a member of the Spanish team that won the 2019 Davis Cup.
+He has been ranked as high as world No. 10 by the ATP, achieved on 11 September 2017.
+He has won seven singles titles on the ATP Tour, including a Masters 1000 title at the Canadian Open, and achieved his best major results at the US Open, reaching the semifinals of the 2017 and 2020 editions.
+Representing Spain, Carreño Busta has won an Olympic bronze medal in men's singles at the 2020 Tokyo Olympics, defeating world No. 1 Novak Djokovic in the bronze match.
+He also was a member of the Spanish team that won the 2019 Davis Cup.

 In doubles, Carreño Busta has won four titles and reached a career-high doubles ranking of No. 16 on 17 July 2017.
 His doubles career highlights include a runner-up finish at the 2016 US Open, partnering Guillermo García López, and a victory at the 2020 Cincinnati Masters, partnering Alex de Minaur.

 Career

 Juniors

-Carreño Busta reached as high as No. 6 in the combined junior world rankings in February 2009.
+Carreño Busta reached as high as world No. 6 in the combined junior world rankings in February 2009.